Spot Prawn and Raja Enchiladas

 There you go.
 Enchilada 101.
 If you're at all hesitant, trust me - they're easy enough to make on a weeknight.
 If you have the sauce ready ahead of time (you can combine the ingredients the night before, refrigerate it, and warm it up before you cook) then it's even faster.

-If you can get spot prawns – do!
-They’re amazingly delicious, and the fishery that harvests them is a great example of a sustainable success story.
-That being said, they’re seasonal and not available everywhere, so you could substitute other prawns/shrimp as well.
+If you can get spot prawns - do!
+They're amazingly delicious, and the fishery that harvests them is a great example of a sustainable success story.
+That being said, they're seasonal and not available everywhere, so you could substitute other prawns/shrimp as well.
 If you do, I strongly encourage you to investigate sustainable and socially conscious options.
-Many shrimp fisheries (especially in Asia) are suffering from the combined problems stemming from severe environmental degradation and issues around slave labour.
+Many shrimp fisheries (especially in Asia) are suffering from the combined problems stemming from severe environmental degradation and issues related to slave labour.
 As a seafood consumer, you can make a positive choice and have an impact that extends far beyond your dinner table.
 For more information on environmentally sustainable seafood choices, you can read more about the Ocean Wise, Monterey Bay Aquarium Seafood Watch, and Marine Stewardship Council programs at their respective websites.

 Rajas are simply strips of roasted poblano pepper.
 They're easy to make, delicious, and generally fairly mild in terms of spice - poblanos are usually only a tiny bit spicy, but every once in a while you will end up with one inexplicable fiery pepper.
 If you can't get poblanos, or you want something with zero spice, you can substitute bell peppers.
 Green peppers will be closer in taste to a poblano while red/yellow/orange peppers will be sweeter.